lexicalunit/event-watch/README.md

 I would like to add the following features in future versions of event-watch.

-- Automatically handle cron syntax for schedules.
-- Provide customization options for font colors.
-- Support `data` being provided by configuration file, either local or remote.
+- Support `data` being provided by configuration file; either local or remote.
 - Better error handling for `data` that repeatedly causes the same failures on every update.
 - Time formatting options for `$tminus` besides [humanized durations](http://momentjs.com/docs/#/durations/humanize/).